-A child in foster care may attend a school in the district where the foster parent resides free of charge and a durational residence requirement may not be used to prohibit that child from fully participating in any activity sponsored by the school district.
+A child in foster care may attend a school free of charge in the district where the foster parent or relative caregiver resides, and a durational residence requirement may not be used to prohibit that child from fully participating in any activity sponsored by the school district.
 Tex.
 Educ.
 Code § 25.001(f).
-The Office of the Attorney General of Texas interpreted this language to mean that the University Interscholastic League cannot apply any durational residency requirement to children placed in foster care, regardless of whether the placement is the child's first placement or a move from one placement to another.138
+The Office of the Attorney General of Texas interpreted this language to mean that the University Interscholastic League (UIL) cannot apply any durational residency requirement to children placed in foster care, regardless of whether the placement is the child's first placement or a move from one placement to another.